Bharathkumar-Nilugal/AWS_Projects/Projrct-03/README.md

  ```bash
   yes > /dev/null &
 ```
-Wait for alarm to trigger
+- Wait for alarm to trigger

-Check email for SNS alert
+- Check email for SNS alert
+---

+## 📘 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project with attribution.

+---